-Drug Calculation exam will be a pass/fail element of the Nursing Practice 3 module (HS518).
-Students are required to achieve a mark of 100 to pass this element.
+The Drug Calculation exam is a pass/fail element of the Person-Centred Care modules.
+Students are required to achieve a mark of 80% in Year One, 90% in Year Two and 100% in Year Three in the Drug Calculations exam to pass this element.

-Students are required to pass all individual components of assessment in core modules and will be offered only one opportunity to resubmit these where they are failed.
+Students are required to pass all individual components of assessment in core modules.

-A pre-resubmission Module Aggregate will be calculated using the failed mark(s):
+A pre-resubmission module aggregate will be calculated using the failed mark(s):

-- If the pre-resubmission Module Aggregate was below the pass mark then the resubmission can improve the Module Aggregate Mark up to the pass mark only. - If the pre-resubmission Module Aggregate was above the pass mark then the resubmission cannot improve the Module Aggregate Mark.
-The Module Aggregate is capped at the pre-submission aggregate.
+- If the pre-resubmission module aggregate was below the pass mark then the resubmission can improve the module aggregate mark up to the pass mark only. - If the pre-resubmission module aggregate was above the pass mark then the resubmission cannot improve the module aggregate mark.
+The module aggregate is capped at the pre-resubmission aggregate.

-Failed work will normally be resubmitted within four weeks of students receiving their marked work.
+Failed work will normally be resubmitted within four weeks of students receiving their marked work for the original attempt.
+Students are granted a maximum of two attempts at an assessment component.
 If a student fails an assessment on the final attempt they will be required to withdraw from the programme.
 If they submit Extenuating Circumstances and they are accepted as valid, the Board of Examiners may be able to offer additional assessment opportunities, such as reassessment for uncapped Module Marks or voluntary reassessment, in line with the Extenuating Circumstances Policy and guidelines.

-To obtain a registerable degree students must be assessed as remaining of good health and character by the School's Professional Suitability

-Group/Board of Examiners.
+To obtain a registerable degree, students must be assessed as remaining of good health and character by the School's Professional Suitability Group/Board of Examiners.
 Students who do not meet these criteria may be eligible for a non-registerable Exit Award.

-Students must pass all practice-based learning placements and will be required to retake any failed placement.
-If a student fails a placement on reassessment or fails 2 or more placements at first attempt they will be required to withdraw from the programme unless there are Extenuating Circumstances accepted as valid by the Board of Examiners.
+Students must pass all placements and will be required to retake any failed placement.
+If a student fails a placement on reassessment or fails two placements at first attempt they will be required to withdraw from the programme unless there are Extenuating Circumstances accepted as valid by the Board of Examiners.
 A retrieval placement will be offered at the next available placement opportunity.
 Students may not trail more than one placement over the course of their programme.